-Steadily inject the contents of the syringe into the bag, distributing the liquid across the surface of the grains.
-Remove the needle gently to avoid peeling the rubber, then peel-and-stick the included tape over the hole for good measure.
+Steadily inject half of the contents of the syringe into the bag, distributing the liquid across the surface of the grains.
+Remove the needle gently to avoid peeling the rubber, then repeat this process and inject the remaining culture into the other bag.
+Peel-and-stick the included foil tape over the needle hole for good measure.

-Gently shake the whole box side-to-side to mix the liquid around in the grain layer.
+Gently shake the bags side-to-side to mix the liquid around in the grain layer.
 Thoroughly mixing the liquid culture at this early stage will dramatically accelerate the growth rate.
-Avoid breaking up and mixing the block just yet.
+Avoid breaking up and mixing the block just yet: allowing the mycelium to eat the grains first will accelerate the overall process.